commonknowledge/contracts/src/example-sow.md

 Wile E Coyote will:

 * paint tunnels on the side of rocks
-* provide a project owner and project manager to work alongside GFR
+* provide a project owner and project manager to work alongside Common Knowledge
 * provide design and UX support and feedback for the project
 * arrange user-testing and feedback sessions as may be required for the project
 * provide infrastructure and hosting for the service as it develops

-GFR will:
+Common Knowledge will:

 * supply rockets, springs, cannon and other devices
 * build and release new software frequently, at least every iteration, and present project progress iterationly to wider stakeholders